Calming Signals In DogsMay 14, 2021 2021-05-14 23:19

 Dogs That Aren’t Skilled In Calming Signals

 A lack of skill in showing calming signals is nearly always associated with troublesome dog-to-dog interactions.
-We see such lack of skill in dogs that have not had the opportunity to be around other dogs while growing up.
+We see such lack of skill in dogs that haven’t had the opportunity to be around other dogs while growing up.

 Singleton puppies (that means puppies that are the only one in the litter – not a common occurrence but occasionally dams give birth to a single pup) often are less adapt at using their body language to deescalate and are perceived as rude by other dogs.
 But also dogs that had littermates and after being placed in their forever home were not provided a healthy amount of polite dog-to-dog interactions can be less than skilled at showing calming signals.

 (This is for example a problem for young, energetic dogs that tend to only interact with other wild youngsters – see The Problem With Doggy Day Care for more information.)

 Have you ever been in a situation in which your dog seemed to spontaneously refuse listening to you?
 Maybe you took him out to the city center for the first time.
 Or your dog is in a group class close to other dogs that may make him feel a bit on edge.

 Then, the disappointment: you have taught him how to sit, down and heel and practiced these behaviors many times.
 But suddenly your dog acts as though he never heard the cues before and instead sits down, intensely sniffs the ground or scratches his ear.